Messy (Lola Young song)

-"Messy" is a song by British singer Lola Young, released on 30 May 2024 as the sixth single from her second studio album This Wasn't Meant for You Anyway (2024).
+"Messy" is a song by English singer Lola Young, released on 30 May 2024 as the sixth single from her second studio album, This Wasn't Meant for You Anyway (2024).
 It went viral on the video sharing app TikTok and became her first charting song, peaking at the top of the UK Singles Chart.

 Outside the United Kingdom, the song reached number one in Australia, Belgium, Croatia, Ireland, and Israel.
 It also peaked within the top ten in several other countries, including Austria, Canada, Denmark, France, Germany, Greece, Latvia, Luxembourg, the Netherlands, New Zealand, Norway, Sweden, and Switzerland, while peaking at number 14 on the US Billboard Hot 100 and topping the Pop Airplay chart, becoming Young's first top 40 hit as an solo artist in the US to date.

-It also earned Young nominations for Best Alternative at the 2025 MTV Video Music Awards and Best Pop Solo Performance at the 68th Grammy Awards.
+It also earned Young nominations for Best Alternative at the 2025 MTV Video Music Awards and a win for the category Best Pop Solo Performance at the 68th Grammy Awards.

 Background

 Young stated in an interview with Metal Magazine:

 "Messy" is an ADHD anthem, it really showcases everything I felt during my last relationship, but also it is deeper than that, as it talks about how I feel about myself in general—being too messy one day and too clean another, struggling to find that balance in myself.

-In an interview with Atwood Magazine, Young said that "Messy" had her favorite lyrics in This Wasn't Meant for You Anyway and she considered them some of her best.
-She also described, "It's raw, honest, and encapsulates a lot of the themes of the album.
+In an interview with Atwood Magazine, Young said that "Messy" had her favourite lyrics in This Wasn't Meant for You Anyway and she considered them some of her best.
+She also described: "It's raw, honest, and encapsulates a lot of the themes of the album.
 It's about embracing imperfections and finding strength in who I am, scatty or not lol."

 Composition

-"Messy" is a soul-pop and 80's inspired pop-rock song.
+"Messy" is a soul-pop and '80s inspired pop-rock song.
 It finds Young in an increasingly angry vocal tone, as she directs sharp criticism toward a lover for certain expectations imposed on her.
 In a Variety interview, Young stated she took the demo to 64Sound in Los Angeles where she described the analog studio "like a studio in the '70s".
 She described the influences in the song as “It feels a bit rocky, there’s a ’90s hip-hop influence, folk music inspired the lyricism and there’s some pop too.”